-We have put together this quick installation guide on how to properly install the Axis P5534 HD camera inside the new Dotworkz D2 rugged IP66 camera ...
+We have put together this quick installation guide on how to properly install the Axis P5534 HD camera inside the new Dotworkz D2 rugged IP66 camera enclosure, with ...

 After unscrewing, remove P5534 camera cover and open smaller cable latch.
 Set aside the main lower camera shroud as it is not going to be needed.

 Attach the Dotworkz 5502-491 patch cable that will provide camera power; attach the RG45 connector of a CAT5 Ethernet cable to the camera; Feed both cables out their ...